PlayFab/thundernetes/docs/quickstart/sample-minecraft.md

 kubectl apply -f https://raw.githubusercontent.com/PlayFab/thundernetes/main/samples/minecraft/sample.yaml
 {% include code-block-end.md %}

-To connect to an active server, you need to own a Minecraft Bedrock Edition copy (paid) from [here](https://www.minecraft.net/en-us/get-minecraft).
+To connect to an active server, you need to own a Minecraft Java Edition copy (paid) from [here](https://www.minecraft.net/en-us/get-minecraft).

 To allocate a game server (convert its state to active) and scale your GameServerBuild, you can check [here](allocation-scaling.md).